R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     `docker <command> --help` for more information on the docker command line interface.

     * You can now run the host and client as we did for mock mode.
-The only differences are that the host must be run from inside the container, and the host JAR will be named `host-simulation-1.2-RC1.jar` rather than `host-mock-1.2-RC1.jar`.
+The only differences are that the host must be run from inside the container, and the host JAR will be named `host-simulation.jar` rather than `host-mock.jar`.
     * Press `CTRL+D` to exit the container when finished.

     On Windows systems, it is also possible to install the Windows subsystem for linux (2) and download ubuntu 18.04